Who must get a parking decal?

 Parking permit applications for students are available online.
 Please use the online parking permit link below.

 Once you have filled out and submitted the application, it usually takes one (1) working day for the permit to be processed.
 You may then report to the Public Safety office between the hours of 8am and 4pm, Monday through Friday, to pick up your decal (September 18, 2017 on).

-- Completed and signed invoice form
+- A completed and signed invoice form (see above link)

 - Completed "Non-Resident Driver Statement" form (if vehicle is registered out-of-state)

 - Vehicle registration with proof of insurance

 How do we get a staff or faculty parking decal?